FTSE 100 falls as China devaluation hits Burberry, mining stocks

 implication is clear," Trustnet Direct analyst Tony Cross said.

-to recent falls in the index, which is now more than 6 percent
+has contributed to recent falls in the index, which is now 6

 "All of the key financial metrics were ahead of both our and